named-data/NDN-CCL-API/interest.rst

     - `childSelector`
         The child selector.
 If not specified, set to ``-1`` (C++ and Java) or ``None`` (Python) or ``undefined`` (JavaScript).

+:Returns:

+    This Interest so that you can chain calls to update values.

 Interest.setExclude Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^